 Learn to recognize the different buoys and day markers; they are the signposts of the waterway.
-There are 2 primary marking systems in use in the U.S.: the Uniform State marking systems in use in the U.S.; the Uniform State Waterway Marking System (USWMS) used on inland waters and maintained by each state, and the Federal Waterways Marking System (FWMS) used on coastal waters and rivers and maintained by the U.S. Coast Guard (USCG).
+There are 2 primary marking systems in use in the U.S.; the Uniform State Waterway Marking System (USWMS) used on inland waters and maintained by each state, and the Federal Waterways Marking System (FWMS) used on coastal waters and rivers and maintained by the U.S. Coast Guard (USCG).
 In addition, the FWMS has two modified systems; Western River Buoyage, and Intracoastal Waterway Buoyage.
 Be sure to check with local authorities on the buoyage system in use.